-Now, take your wedges and cut off the edge that was the center of the orange that is actually called the endocarp.
+Now, take your wedges and cut off the edge that was the center of the orange which is actually called the endocarp.
 This is part of that white fibrous core.

 This gives you a perfect orange wedge!
-Juicy and delicious treat to give your kiddos or pack as a snack.
+A juicy and delicious treat to give your kiddos or pack as a snack.

 3. How to cut oranges into segments